Cosmic velocity, density and halo mass function: Insights from deep learning

-\textit{Acknowledgments:} We would like to thank Francisco Villaescusa-Navarro for his helpful comment and discussion on the normalized cross-power spectrum.
+We would like to thank the anonymous referee for their insightful comment that elevated the manuscript to a whole new level.
+We thank Francisco Villaescusa-Navarro for his helpful comment and discussion on the normalized cross-power spectrum.
 We also thank Arya Farahi for many useful discussions.
-This work is supported by Oslo University computational facilities and a grant from the Swiss National Supercomputing Centre (CSCS) under project ID s1051.
-SB is partially supported by the Abdus Salam International Center of Theoretical Physics (ICTP) under the junior associateship scheme.
-This research is supported by Sharif University of Technology Office of Vice President for Research under Grant No. G960202.\\ \\
+The authors would like to especially thank Thomas Montandon and Julian Adamek for their valuable discussions on higher-order initial condition generators, as well as for their assistance in installing the MonofonIC code.\\ This work is supported by Oslo University computational facilities and a grant from the Swiss National Supercomputing Centre (CSCS) under project ID s1051. \\ During part of this work, SE was supported by Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation. \\ SB is partially supported by the Abdus Salam International Center for Theoretical Physics (ICTP) under the regular associateship scheme. \\This research is supported by Sharif University of Technology Office of Vice President for Research under Grant No. G960202 and G4010204.\\ \\